Reginald Bosworth Smith

 Reginald Bosworth Smith (1839–1908) was an English academic, schoolmaster, man of letters and author.

 Background and early life

-Born on 28 June 1839 at West Stafford rectory, Dorset, he was the second son in the large family of Reginald Southwell Smith (1809–1896); his paternal grandfather was Sir John Wyldbore Smith, 2nd Baronet (1770–1852), second baronet.
-His mother was Emily Genevieve Simpson, daughter of Henry Hanson Simpson of Bitterne Manor House, Hampshire, and 12 Camden Place, Bath.
-His father had been presented to the living in 1836 by John Floyer, a school friend, and soon afterwards became an invalid suffering from tuberculosis.
+Born on 28 June 1839 at West Stafford rectory, Dorset, he was the second son in the large family of Reginald Southwell Smith (1809–1896); his mother was Emily Genevieve Simpson, daughter of Henry Hanson Simpson of Bitterne Manor House, Hampshire, and 12 Camden Place, Bath.
+His was an invalid suffering from tuberculosis.
 Bosworth Smith was brought up mostly by his mother, in a rectory family of 12 children, most of whom were infected by tuberculosis with some dying young.
-His father associated in evangelical causes such as the Irish Amelioration Society with Robert Jocelyn, 3rd Earl of Roden, and had one of the Earl's relations, Horace Noel, as a curate.

 From Milton Abbas school, near Blandford, Bosworth Smith went on in August 1855 to Marlborough College, where he was head boy under successive headmasters—George Edward Lynch Cotton, and George Granville Bradley.

 Oxford and Harrow

 At Michaelmas 1858 Bosworth Smith matriculated with an open classical scholarship at Corpus Christi College, Oxford, and he graduated B.A. in 1862 with first-class honours both in classical moderations and in the final classical school.
 In the same year he was president of the Oxford Union.
 In 1863 he was elected to a classical fellowship at Trinity College, Oxford, and he was appointed tutor of the college, and lecturer both there and at Corpus Christi.
 He proceeded M.A. in 1865.

 On 16 September 1864 Bosworth Smith began work as a classical master at Harrow School, on the nomination of the headmaster Henry Montagu Butler.
 He married the following year, and from 1870 he was housemaster of The Knoll, which he built at his own expense, and where he designed the garden.
 For more than 30 years Bosworth Smith mainly devoted his time to his duties at Harrow.
 In his form teaching, he leavened the classical tradition with history, scripture, geography, and English literature, especially John Milton.
 Not being in holy orders, he at that period was not considered eligible to become Harrow's headmaster.

 The writer Thomas Hardy was born near West Stafford, at Higher Bockhampton in the parish of Stinsford.
 During the mid-1870s he became established as a family friend with the Smiths: he knew Bosworth Smith's father as "Canon Smith", and his mother, whose urbanity impressed him, as Geneviève.
 Bosworth Smith himself became a personal friend.
 This was despite a socially awkward moment at dinner in the rectory in 1874: the Smiths were entertaining with the help of James Pole, John Floyer's butler.
 Hardy and Cassie Pole, James Pole's daughter, had been walking out some years earlier, before breaking up, and the butler was unwilling to serve Hardy.